 No, Pekka Rinne did not decide to ditch his Reebok pads in favor of Bauer ones and practice a little garage ball hockey.

-The answer is more complex than just a kid from Idaho gets his hockey fix from strapping on leg pads to let his brother pepper him with shots.
+The answer is more complex than just a kid from Idaho getting his hockey fix by strapping on leg pads to let his brother pepper him with shots.

 Ty Ulmer (the 17-year old pictured above) only has one leg.